Automated Profile Inference with Language Model Agents

-\mypara{Specialization of Agents via Zero-shot Learning} To bypass the problem of providing suitable examples for agents, \mymethod employs zero-shot learning~\cite{nips22zeroshot}, enabling LLM agents to adapt without handcrafted demonstrations.
-Specifically, we provide detailed \textit{descriptions} (\eg defining what constitutes personal information) rather than specific demonstrations (\eg showing how to infer a particular attribute from a given text).
+\mypara{Specialization of Agents} To bypass the problem of providing suitable examples for agents, \mymethod employs zero-shot learning~\cite{nips22zeroshot}, enabling LLM agents to adapt without handcrafted demonstrations.
+Specifically, we provide detailed \textit{descriptions} (\eg defining what constitutes personal information) rather than specific demonstrations (\eg showing how to infer a user's age from a given text).
 This approach enables agents to understand task objectives based on these descriptions, allowing them to interpret and perform tasks autonomously.

-As illustrated in the upper left part of Figure~\ref{fig:framework}, each agent is initialized with specialized instructions and tools tailored to its task.
+As illustrated in~\Cref{fig:framework}, each agent is initialized with instructions and tools tailored to its task.
 Specifically, Strategist is instructed to plan the next steps based on the available user activities and inferred attributes; Retriever is guided in using API functions to collect user activities; Extractor is provided with criteria for identifying personal attributes; and Summarizer is assigned to verify and refine inferred attributes by checking for inconsistencies, ambiguities, inaccuracies, and duplicates.
 Prompts of all agents are provided in~\Cref{Appendix:prompts_agents}.